33 On and above the Underground

 ‘Did he fall for it?’

 He fell soon afterwards.
 I sidled up alongside him in assembly and gave him a sharp kick in the shins.
+The boot was on the other foot.
 ‘That’s just to get your attention, ’I said.

 ‘I’ll teach you to kick me, ‘he cried.